patrickm663/moehrke-co/content/experience.md

 author = "Patrick Moehrke"
 +++

-He is a Technical member of the Actuarial Society of South Africa, having passed 9 of his actuarial exams.
+Patrick is a Technical member of the Actuarial Society of South Africa, having passed 9 of his actuarial exams.
 Patrick is aiming towards Fellowship qualification.

 Patrick has strong experience using R and Python for data science -- both in a consulting capacity and as a tutor.
 He has experience presenting webinars and training pieces to actuarial professionals and others in the insurance industry through [Actuartech](https://actuartech.com).